-Self-care was definitely one of 2020's biggest buzzwords, and after a year like last year, self-care should be on the top of everyone's priority list!
+Self-care is definitely one of the biggest buzzwords around nowadays and should be on the top of everyone's priority list!
 The good news is there are multiple ways to take care of yourself, varying for each individual.

 The danger is when you neglect your mindset eventually affecting most aspects of your life, this can happen to anyone, however taking steps to prevent this from happening are vital.